 Le RTE reconnaît la diversité des communautés que nous desservons.
 La navigation de service est offerte en français.
 Nous pouvons également prendre des dispositions à l’égard de services d’interprétation pour aider les familles qui parlent une langue autre que le français ou l’anglais.

-CTN provides the intake for publicly-funded ABA services in Simcoe County and York Region.
+CTN and Kinark work together to provide intake for the publicly-funded Ontario Autism Program (OAP) in Simcoe County and York Region.
 This service is available to children and youth with a confirmed diagnosis of autism spectrum disorder.
+For information on OAP intake please click here

 Audiology services focus on the prevention, identification, assessment, treatment and (re)habilitation of hearing loss for children with multiple special needs.
 The CTN audiologist will also make recommendations for the management of hearing loss and provide education and hearing-related counseling services for families.